 Which states require the slide-in truck camper to be registered?
 Here is the current list:

 II.
 Do truck campers have titles?

-At present, only nine states require you to title your truck camper.
+Which states require truck campers to be titled?
+At present, only 10 states.
 That may seem like a good thing, but what proof do you have that you own a truck camper in those states that have no title requirement?
 That’s a great question.
 Every slide-in truck camper manufacturer will create a Certificate of Origin when they build a truck camper.
 The camper’s VIN or an equivalent identification number will be on this form.
 This will be signed over to you when you purchase your truck camper from the dealership.
 This certificate is used just like a title if you ever decide to sell your truck camper sometime in the future, so don’t lose it.
 Note: the requirement to register a truck camper only applies to residents of those states.
 So if you’re a resident of Arizona traveling to, say, Utah, you do NOT need to register your truck camper in Utah just to visit there.

 So which states require truck campers to be titled?
 Here is the current list.
 Note that some of these states differ from what’s required for registration: